-In exchange, flipping the classroom opens up class time for teachers to make better use of the limited time in which they can interact with students directly — opening up a host of new opportunities for helping students to really learn the day’s lesson.
+In exchange, flipping the classroom opens up class time for teachers to make better use of the limited time in which they can interact with students directly — opening up a host of new active learning opportunities that can help students really learn the day’s lesson.

 The first half of flipping the classroom is relatively straightforward — just use the webcam on a laptop or smartphone to record the key points of the day’s topic that would otherwise be covered as a lecture.
 That video can then be shared with students via a video platform like Panopto, or on a public site like YouTube.

 But what about the second half?
 How can you fill your flipped class time?

 The power of the flipped classroom is that it teaches students the basics before they get to class.
 With that foundational knowledge already acquired, teachers can then open up the classroom for interactive discussion and activity focused on building deeper comprehension of the subject matter.

 For many teachers, the most fun aspect of the flipped classroom is that it does away with the repetition of traditional one-way lectures and instead creates a learning environment where every day is a little different — and every lesson can be tailored to whatever activity best teaches the material.